Labor and Delivery

 A team you can trust

-When you choose The University of Kansas Health System in Kansas City for your labor and delivery, you are choosing a team with the highest-level of safety training in North America.
-All of our physicians, midwives, nurses and support staff are required to complete practical obstetric multi-professional training (PROMPT).
-This annual training program, directed by Carl Weiner, MD, ensures everyone on your medical team is prepared to handle even the most serious emergencies.
+When you choose The University of Kansas Health System in Kansas City for your labor and delivery, you are choosing a team with the highest level of safety training in North America.
+All of our physicians, midwives, nurses and support staff are required to complete annual obstetric training that ensures everyone on your medical team is prepared to handle even the most serious emergencies.

 We offer safe, comprehensive labor and delivery services in Kansas City for women with normal or complex pregnancies.
 Whether you are seeking a natural birth or need a higher level of care, we can help.
 Your delivery options include: